hpcc-systems/DataPatterns/README.md

     Data patterns can give you an idea of what your data looks like when it is expressed as a (human-readable) string.
-The function converts each character of the string into a fixed character palette to producing a "data pattern" and then counts the number of unique patterns for that attribute.
+The function converts each character of the string into a fixed character palette to produce a "data pattern" and then counts the number of unique patterns for that attribute.
     The most- and least-popular patterns from the data will be shown in the output, along with the number of times that pattern appears and an example